Infineon digs deep to buy Cypress in $10 billion deal | MarketScreener

 Infineon was among the few companies in a sector facing headwinds that could finance a deal that in more prosperous times might have been out of its reach, veteran CEO Ploss said.

-Investors took a dimmer view, however, sending shares in Munich-based Infineon 6.7% lower on fears that it was overpaying in a transaction that will be 30% financed through equity, with the rest paid for in debt and cash.
+Investors took a dimmer view, however, sending shares in Infineon almost 8% lower on fears that it was overpaying in a transaction that will be 30% financed through equity, with the rest paid for in debt and cash.
+Cypress shares jumped 27% to $22.74 in U.S. pre-market trading, below Infineon's offer.

+"Our initial view is that the overall risk-reward profile of the deal is unfavourable," Citi analysts said in a note, highlighting execution and regulatory risks, and promised long-term synergies that were hard to substantiate.

 One trader speculated that Infineon could itself become a takeover target after the company twice lowered its revenue guidance this year as demand in China slowed and trade frictions escalated between Washington and Beijing.